Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: Introduction

-The deep-feature embeddings in the ASR model were extracted for deep-feature training, and the distance between the deep features of clean and distorted speech signals was used as the extra loss for learning the SE model.
+The deep-feature embeddings in the ASR model were extracted for perceptual loss training, and the distance between the deep features of clean and distorted speech signals was used as the extra loss for learning the SE model.
 We considered three types of BPCs: the manner of articulation (BPC(M)), place of articulation (BPC(P)), and data-driven BPC (BPC(D)).

-The proposed system was first evaluated on a speech denoising task with TIMIT (English) and TMHINT (Mandarin Chinese) datasets with two standard SE evaluation metrics: perceptual evaluation of speech quality (PESQ) and short-time objective intelligibility (STOI).
+The proposed system was first evaluated on a speech denoising task with TIMIT (English) and TMHINT (Mandarin Chinese) datasets with two standard objective evaluation metrics: perceptual evaluation of speech quality (PESQ) and short-time objective intelligibility (STOI), subjective listening tests, and ASR performance.
 Further experiments were conducted on the dereverberation task using the TMHINT dataset.
-The objective evaluation metrics of the converted speech were the mel cepstrum distortion (MCD), character error rate (CER), and word error rate (WER).
 Finally, the system was evaluated on an impaired speech task, and a set of subjective evaluations was conducted to test its performance.

 The rest of this paper is organized as follows: Section 2 introduces the criteria used to define the BPC and E2E-ASR systems in ESPnet.
 Section 3 describes the proposed end-to-end BPC SE–ASR system.
 Section 4 presents the experimental setup, evaluation results, and analyses.
 Finally, Section 5 concludes this paper.